-- Loss of Agricultural land (approximately 10.4ha of existing crops) for the establishment of the proposed Bonathaba Dam; - Loss of disturbed, indigenous vegetation (approximately 8.8ha) within the critically endangered Swartland Shale Renosterveld vegetation type; - Loss of ESA2 functionality as a non-perennial watercourse (i.e. stream); - Further impact on the structural integrity and functioning of the particular type of watercourse, namely a non-perennial stream.
+- Loss of Agricultural land (approximately 10.4ha of existing crops) for the establishment of the proposed Bonathaba Dam; - Loss of disturbed, indigenous vegetation (approximately 8.8ha) within the critically endangered Swartland Shale Renosterveld vegetation type; - Loss of ESA2 functionality as two non-perennial watercourses (i.e. drainage lines) will be impacted; - Further impact on the structural integrity and functioning of the particular type of watercourse, namely a non-perennial drainage line.

-As a result of the above, the need for the following specialist studies were identified and were subsequently undertaken/ commenced:
+As a result of the above, the need for the following specialist studies was identified and was subsequently undertaken/ commenced: